 “Martini, shaken not stirred” – James Bond, Goldfinger, 1964

 Cocktails are a great way for your customers to enjoy their favourite spirits and liquors and a great way for you to increase sales.
 CGA strategy, the drinks industry market researchers, reckon that 1 in 5 venues offer some form of cocktail and providing customers with a cocktail offering can also increase sales of spirits in single serves and with mixers.

 Here are some tips to help you serve them the right way.
-You don’t have to be Tom Cruise or the International Bar Tender of the Year to serve up quality drinks and here’s my list of essential kit and top tips.
+You don’t have to be Tom Cruise or the International Bar Tender of the Year to serve up quality drinks and here’s my guide to essential kit and top tips.